palo-it-hk/palo-next-turbo-demo/README.md

 ```

 **Note**: If you disable JavaScript, styles will still be loaded in the production build (next start).
 However, JavaScript is still required for next dev to enable Fast Refresh.

+## 9. Optimization

+### State Management

+This repo demonstrates 2 state management libraries: Redux and Mobx, chosen based on our project experience.
+Other libraries, tho no demo'd here, should also be able to integrate with nextJS 13.

+#### Redux

+**Demo**: [www.localhost:3000/redux]

+**folders**: `/src/app/(state-management)/redux`, `/src/store/state-management/redux`

+##### Set up redux with typescript

+Redux's usage is largely the same in NextJS.
+Some variance are mostly due to the usage of Typescript.

+Redux Toolkit's configureStore API should not need any additional typings.
+You will, however, want to extract the RootState type and the Dispatch type from the store so that they can be referenced as needed.
+(You can see `redux-store.ts` for more info).

+While its possible to import the RootState and AppDispatch types into each component, its better to create typed versions of the `useDispatch` and `useSelector` hooks for usage in your application.

+Why?

+- For `useSelector`, it saves you the need to type `(state: RootState)` every time.

+- For `useDispatch`, the default `Dispatch` type does not know about thunks.
+In order to correctly dispatch thunks, you need to use the specific customized `AppDispatch` type from the store that includes the thunk middleware types, and use that with `useDispatch`.
+Adding a pre-typed `useDispatch` hook keeps you from forgetting to import `AppDispatch` where its needed.

+##### Installation of redux in Next 13

+In the previous NextJS (one with the `pages` folder),  a `<Provider>` must be wrapper around the `_app.tsx` to enable the subscription of the store across the whole app.

+With the latest NextJS (one with the `app` folder), the `_app.tsx` is replaced by the root `layout.tsx`.
+Hence, by logic, the `<Provider>` should be inside the root `layout.tsx`.
+However, because the Provider uses `useContext` which is a client only function, it cannot be used directly in the server-side only root `layout.tsx`.
+As a workaround, a client component can be created that can act as a wrapper using the `Provider` and be placed within the root `layout.tsx`.

+In the root `layout.tsx` you will see a client component called `<Providers>` is wrapped around the children.

+##### How do use Redux

+It is highly recommended that you read the [Redux Essentials](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) in which this demo is based on.

+We use the Redux Toolkit (aka RTK) which provides methods and API to do state management in a more intuitive way.

+To set up redux on the fly, you can see all the files below and read the comments.

+Its best to read in the following order:

+**Setting up the store**
+`store/state-management/redux/store.ts`
+`store/state-management/redux/hook.ts`

+**Setting up slices, reducers and thunks**
+`store/state-management/redux/posts/slice.ts`

+**Setting up selectors**
+`store/state-management/redux/posts/selectors.ts`

+**Attaching it to the app**
+`components/atomic-design/templates/Providers/index.tsx`

+#### Mobx

+MobX is a state management library that manage the state of your application by providing a simple and efficient way to create observable state objects, and automatically updating the user interface when the state changes.

+The basic idea behind MobX is that you create observable objects that represent the state of your application.
+These objects can be simple JavaScript objects, or more complex data structures like arrays or maps.
+When you make changes to the state, MobX automatically tracks those changes and updates any components that depend on that state.

+##### Installation

+Follow the installation guide for Mobx working with Typescript [here](https://mobx.js.org/installation.html)

+##### How to use Mobx

+If you have never used Mobx before, we recommended that you start by reading [the gist of Mobx](https://mobx.js.org/the-gist-of-mobx.html)

+To set up redux on the fly, you can see all the files below and read the comments.

+Its best to read in the following order:

+**Setting up the store, selectors, methods and async actions**
+`store/state-management/mobx/post/store.ts`
+`store/state-management/mobx/post/transport-layer.ts`

+**Attaching it to the app**
+`components/atomic-design/templates/Providers/index.tsx`

+## 10. Others

+.

+### Security

+**folder**: `/src/app/(protected-routes))`

+#### With layout.tsx

+**Demo** : [www.localhost:3000/private-page]

+Route protection can be done by having a layout to wrap protected components.
+The layout is a client component due to the usage of `useEffect` to do verification fetching.
+Note that layout does not re-render upon navigation.

+#### With middleware

+**Demo** : [www.localhost:3000/private-page]

+Read about middleware usage in this readme for more information.